-After the accreditation team visit in March 2017, NOCE made its first attempt to integrate all major planning initiatives and their funding streams into one schoolwide Action Plan.
-An additional ALIGN column has been added to the Action Plan template indicating which of the plans, Basic Skills Initiative, Student Equity Plan, NOCRC Regional Comprehensive Plan or NOCCCD Educational Master Plan, contributed to the creation of the Action Steps.
+After the accreditation team visit in March 2017, NOCE worked to integrate all major planning initiatives and their funding streams into one schoolwide Action Plan.
+An additional ALIGN column was added to the template indicating which of the plans, Basic Skills Initiative, Student Equity Plan, NOCRC Regional Comprehensive Plan or NOCCCD Educational Master Plan, contributed to the creation of the Action Steps.